MakksymSly/fakeStore/README.md

 Click here for live demo <a href="https://makksymsly.github.io/fakeStore/">FakeStore</a>
 # About the project:
 <img src="https://iili.io/HWhQdrv.png"/>
 FakeStore is my process of learning the Angular framework.
-It is still under development but already has working functionality that I will add while learning Angular
+It is still under development but already has working functionality that I will expand while learning Angular

 <h3>The common functionalities are:</h3>